 There you have it, fun Star Wars costumes for the whole family.
-We also made some different Star Wars costumes for Halloween one year - check it out.
+We also made some different Star Wars costumes for Halloween one year and a simple X-Wing costume - check them out.

 See the video on how we made this giant AT AT head from start to finish: